 Pills might not dissolve

-Poorly made pills won’t break apart and can pass right through you, says Tod Cooperman, MD, president of ConsumerLab.com, an independent supplement testing organization in White Plains, New York.
+Poorly made pills may not break apart in your digestive tract and can pass right through you, says Tod Cooperman, MD, president of ConsumerLab.com, an independent supplement testing organization in White Plains, New York.
 “Vitamin pills are supposed to disintegrate within 30 minutes, but if they aren’t made right, they don’t break apart and fully release the ingredients.”

 You can test your pills by placing one in warm (not boiling) water and mixing it with a spoon for up to 30 minutes, making sure the spoon taps the vitamin.
 “If it doesn’t break apart completely, there is a problem,” says Dr. Cooperman.